kubeflow/website/content/en/docs/components/pipelines/author-a-pipeline/components.md

 <!-- @zichuan-scott-xu to provide this section -->

 ## Special case: Importer components
-Unlike the previous three authoring approaches, an importer component not a general authoring style but a pre-baked component for a specific use case: loading a machine learning [artifact](/) from remote storage to machine learning metadata (MLMD).
+Unlike the previous three authoring approaches, an importer component not a general authoring style but a pre-baked component for a specific use case: loading a machine learning [artifact][data-passing] from remote storage to machine learning metadata (MLMD).

-**Before you continue:** Understand how KFP [Artifacts](/) work.
+**Before you continue:** Understand how KFP [Artifacts][data-passing] work.

 Often times, the output artifact from one task is an input artifact to another task.
 In this case, the artifact can be easily accessed from the upstream task using `my_task.outputs['artifact_name']`.
 Additionally, the artifact is already registered in MLMD.